 The DSG offers a variety of services to help users get started with the DRS, including consultations, trainings, workshops, and general guidance:

-- Contact the Library’s Repository Team to start a new project, ask questions about files or features, or learn more about the DRS: Library-Repository-Team[@]northeastern.edu
+- Fill out the DRS contact form or contact Library-Repository-Team[@]northeastern.edu to start a new project, ask questions about files or features, or get help with an issue.

 - Consult the DRS User Guide for help uploading and managing files.

 - Contact the Digital Repository Manager to set up a training or a general consultation: sj.sweeney[@]northeastern.edu